rimjhimroy/katacoda_test/Bioinformatics_starter/repeat/get_chromosome.md

 In the *Katacoda Editor*, browse the *Seq1.txt* and *Seq2.txt* files.

 Now let's find out what they are by annotating them!
+* Here in the [link](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fnrg2165/MediaObjects/41576_2007_Article_BFnrg2165_Fig1_HTML.jpg?as=webp), you see that the most of the repeats code for some proteins.
+We can search for those protein sequences using a database of protein coding domains.
+* Let's first download those core protein coding domains from gydb.org [http://gydb.org/images/1/1a/Cores.zip], and unzip.
 * Copy the content of *Seq1.txt* from Katacoda Editor to your clipboard.
-Go to « [http://gydb.org/index.php/Blast], paste the sequence (12’390 bp) as query.
+Go to « [NCBI blastx tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastx&PAGE_TYPE=BlastSearch&BLAST_SPEC=blast2seq&LINK_LOC=blasttab), paste the sequence (12’390 bp) as query.
+* Select *Align two or more sequences*
+* Upload the extracted core protein coding domains as *Subject*
+* Expand the *Algorithm parameters* and set the *Max target sequences* to 250
+* Run *BLAST* and wait for the results

-* Select “cores” as Database and Blastx as search program, keep search protein domains as all domains.
-Examine occurrences of protein domains INT (Integrase), RT (Reverse transcriptase), RNAseH, GAG and AP.
+* Examine occurrences of protein domains INT (Integrase), RT (Reverse transcriptase), RNAseH, GAG and AP.
+**Hint** Go to the *Graphic Summry*, hover over each of the hits against the query sequence to get an idea about the annotation of the protein domains of the repeat sequence.
+Also, download the *Hit Table csv* from the *Download All* link.

 >>Q1: What do stretches of annotation suggest about this locus? <<

 <br/>

+* Sort the *Hit Table csv* based on the *bit score* (Column 10) in descending order (largest to smallest) in excel, ignore everything with *bit score* less than 80, select the first occurring hit per protein coding domain with the largest bit score and note its *query start* and *query end* values (Column 7 and 8).
-* Take the first occurrence and draw its structure, noting the position of start and end on the strand.
+* Draw its structure, noting the position of start and end on the strand.

 * Do the same for *Seq2.txt* (17’188 bp).